 To start, cast on 44 stitches.
 I used a provisional cast on, then used the three needle bind off to seam the cowl (which I don't really like the look of).
 You could also use the cast on of your choice and just sew the seam at the end.
 This might actually look better.
 Another option would be to incorporate buttons into the design.
 You could cast on as you choose, and I think the lace openings (where the double yarnovers are) of the pattern could serve as buttonholes for 1/2" to 3/4" buttons.

-Follow the chart pattern to the right for cowl pattern.
+Follow the chart pattern above for cowl pattern.
 This is a jpeg.
 For a larger image, click here.